 3) Illicit discharge detection and elimination

 5) Post construction storm water management in new development and redevelopment

 6) Pollution prevention/good housekeeping for municipal operations

 There are 34 mandatory Best Management Practices (BMPs) that must be included in the City’s SWPPP to address the six minimum control measures.
-In addition, over the 5 year life of the City’s initial storm water permit, the City must document all activities taken to follow these 34 best management practices, prepare and submit annual reports on how well the City met its best management practices goals and hold annual public hearings outlining the activities undertook as part of its best management practices and SWPPP.
+In addition the City must document all activities taken to follow these 34 best management practices, prepare and submit annual reports on how well the City met its best management practices goals and hold annual public hearings outlining the activities undertook as part of its best management practices and SWPPP.